fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

-* PCB design is problably not MAINS AC safe (NC/NO/COM tracks to the relay).
+* PCB design is not MAINS AC safe (NC/NO/COM tracks to the relay).
 * Power can flow from the machine to the host through the USB port.
 A diode needs to be added.
 * Power can flow from the host to the machine through the USB port.
 A diode needs to be added.
 * The color PCB front panel is missing a soldermask expansion to let the NeoPixel light filter through the white silkscreen.
 A small spot of silkscreen can easily be removed with a Dremel as fix.